LeBenco/JustifiedStaticText/README.md

 single space width 🡨 min(single space width, maximum allowed space width)

-Draw each word using the calculated single space width
+Draw each word, spacing them by the calculated space width
 ```
 `maximum allowed space width` is defined proportionnaly to the regular width of a space character.